Loss Functions for Discrete Contextual Pricing with Observational Data: Experiments

-We compare Inverse Propensity Score (IPS), Minimum Variance (MV), Robust and Switching (CMix) estimators in our experiments.
-We show results with different dataset sizes for synthetic data in Figure~\ref{fig:eva_datasize} where the x-axis represents the demand estimation quality $\alpha$ and y-axis represents the mean squared error in estimation for dataset sample size of 50, 100, 500 and 2000.
-When the demand estimator $\hat{\mu}$ is not accurate ($\alpha$ is small), we observe MV results in inaccurate loss function estimation, since it may suffer from a high variance in policy evaluation.
-When demand estimation improves, MV estimates also improve.
-Unlike the MV method, IPS and Robust methods don't require direct method (demand) estimation and thus are not affected by $\alpha$.
-In our experiment, the Robust method has a lower MSE (more accurate) compared to the IPS method for datasets with various sizes.
-The gap becomes smaller as the dataset size increases.
-Since all methods are unbiased, this is expected since more samples will also decrease the estimation variance and all estimators will reach the correct estimation given infinite samples.
-For the proposed switching estimator (CMix), it generally is able to achieve the best of both Robust and MV methods in our experiments through selecting $c$ via cross validation to minimize empirical variance on the observational data.
-This can be thought as a safe alternative for the widely used MV baseline in policy evaluation.
+We show results in \Cref{fig:eva_datasize} where the x-axis represents the demand estimation quality $\alpha$ and the y-axis represents the mean squared error in estimation for dataset sizes of 50, 100, 200, and 500.
+It is apparent from \Cref{fig:eva_datasize} that only DR and Locally Robust estimator are dependent on the demand estimation quality $\alpha$.
+When the demand estimate is not accurate, we observe that DR results in inaccurate loss function estimation.
+Based on our previous analysis, we conjecture that this is because the estimator has a higher variance than some other estimators.
+When demand estimation improves, DR estimates also improve.
+Unlike the DR method, IPS and Robust methods do not require the direct method (demand) estimation and thus are not affected by the direct method's estimation quality.
+In these experiments, the Robust method has a lower MSE (is more accurate) than the IPS method for datasets with various sizes.\footnote{We acknowledge that these results are dependent on the valuation distribution as discussed in Section \ref{sec:ipw_relationship} and that IPS performs well when the selling probabilities are very low.
+We provide experimental evidence of this in \Cref{sec:ipsvarying}} The gap becomes smaller as the dataset size increases.
+This is expected since all methods are unbiased, more samples will also decrease the estimation variance and all estimators will reach the unbiased estimation given infinite samples.
+The Locally Robust estimator is generally able to achieve the best of both Robust and DR methods in our experiments by selecting the uncertainty set width $c$ via cross-validation to minimize empirical variance on the observational data.
+Thus, the Locally Robust estimator may be thought of as an alternative that is safer than the widely used DR baseline in policy evaluation.